cbstodd/colinstodd-com-jekyll/_posts/tech/2020-01-20-list-of-my-favorite-osx-applications.md

 <span class="image right">
 <img src="https://brave.com/wp-content/uploads/2018/10/a25he_image1.png" alt="brave browser">
 </span>
 ***<a href="https://brave.com/" target="_blank" rel="noopener">Brave</a>***:<br/>There has been a lot of controversy about Google’s <a href="https://www.google.com/chrome/" target="_blank" rel="noopener">Chrome browser</a>.
-Most recently the notion to remove functionality of extensions like ad-blockers and tracker-blockers.
+Most recently the notion to <a href="https://www.wired.com/story/google-chrome-ad-blockers-extensions-api/" target="_blank" rel="noopener">remove functionality of extensions like ad-blockers and tracker-blockers</a>.
 As a result, I started looking at other browsers and came across Brave, which is basically a re-packaged Chrome browser that is built on the open-source <a href="https://www.chromium.org/" target="_blank" rel="noopener">Chromium project</a>.
 Brave was founded by <a href="https://en.wikipedia.org/wiki/Brendan_Eich" target="_blank" rel="noopener">Brendan Eich</a> who is the creator of <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank" rel="noopener">JavaScript</a> and co-founder of the <a href="https://www.mozilla.org/en-US/about/history/" target="_blank" rel="noopener">Mozilla project</a>.
 Brave has taken a different approach to ads via a rewards system.
 You can also install any Chrome extensions natively.
 So it’s like a better performing, safer and more private Chrome.

 I also use <a href="https://www.opera.com/" target="_blank" rel="noopener">Opera Browser</a>.
 Much like Brave, Opera is built on the Chromium project but it comes with many useful features like a side panel for apps like Twitter and Instagram, and with <a href="https://colinstodd.com/posts/code/add-chrome-extensions-to-opera-browser.html" target="_top" rel="noopener">this extension</a> you can install any of the Chrome store extensions.
 My only concern with Opera is that it was recently acquired by Chinese investors.
 However, it's still a part of Norway, so I hope that they are abiding by Norwegian laws.